Linux: Design

-Many open source developers agree that the Linux kernel was not designed but rather evolved through natural selection.
+Many developers of open-source software agree that the Linux kernel was not designed but rather evolved through natural selection.
 Torvalds considers that although the design of Unix served as a scaffolding, "Linux grew with a lot of mutations – and because the mutations were less than random, they were faster and more directed than alpha-particles in DNA."
 Eric S. Raymond considers Linux's revolutionary aspects to be social, not technical: before Linux, complex software was designed carefully by small groups, but "Linux evolved in a completely different way.
 From nearly the beginning, it was rather casually hacked on by huge numbers of volunteers coordinating only through the Internet.
 Quality was maintained not by rigid standards or autocracy but by the naively simple strategy of releasing every week and getting feedback from hundreds of users within days, creating a sort of rapid Darwinian selection on the mutations introduced by developers."
 Bryan Cantrill, an engineer of a competing OS, agrees that "Linux wasn't designed, it evolved", but considers this to be a limitation, proposing that some features, especially those related to security, cannot be evolved into, "this is not a biological system at the end of the day, it's a software system."

 A Linux-based system is a modular Unix-like operating system, deriving much of its basic design from principles established in Unix during the 1970s and 1980s.
 Such a system uses a monolithic kernel, the Linux kernel, which handles process control, networking, access to the peripherals, and file systems.
-Device drivers are either integrated directly with the kernel, or added as modules that are loaded while the system is running.
+Device drivers are either integrated directly with the kernel or added as modules that are loaded while the system is running.

-The GNU userland is a key part of most systems based on the Linux kernel, with Android being the notable exception.
+The GNU userland is a key part of most systems based on the Linux kernel, with Android being a notable exception.
 The GNU C library, an implementation of the C standard library, works as a wrapper for the system calls of the Linux kernel necessary to the kernel-userspace interface, the toolchain is a broad collection of programming tools vital to Linux development (including the compilers used to build the Linux kernel itself), and the coreutils implement many basic Unix tools.
 The GNU Project also develops Bash, a popular CLI shell.
 The graphical user interface (or GUI) used by most Linux systems is built on top of an implementation of the X Window System.
-More recently, the Linux community seeks to advance to Wayland as the new display server protocol in place of X11.
+More recently, some of the Linux community has sought to move to using Wayland as the display server protocol, replacing X11.

 Many other open-source software projects contribute to Linux systems.

 Installed components of a Linux system include the following: